ToshioCP/Gtk4-tutorial/src/sec27.src.md

 - 5: The header file "turtle_parser.h" is generated from "turtle.y" by bison.
 It defines some constants and functions like `PU` and `yylloc`.
 The header file is included here.
-- 7-9: The current input position is pointed by `nline` and `ncolumn`.
+- 7-9: The current input position is pointed to by `nline` and `ncolumn`.
 The function `get_location` is declared here so that it can be called before the function is defined (l.61-65).
 - 12: GSlist is a structure for a singly-linked list.
 The variable `list` is defined in `turtle.y` so its class is `extern`.
 It is the start point of the list.
 The list is used to keep allocated memories.
 - 15: This option `%option noyywrap` must be specified when you have only single source file to the scanner.
 Refer to "9 The Generated Scanner" in the flex documentation in your distribution.
-(The documentation is not on the internet.)
 - 17-18: `REAL_NUMBER` and `IDENTIFIER` are names.
 A name begins with a letter or an underscore followed by zero or more letters, digits, underscores (`_`) or dashes (`-`).
 They are followed by regular expressions which are their definitions.